bluekvirus/Stage.js/implementation/HOWTO.md

 ###What's next
 1.0.0-rc2 will bring:
 * app.remote() - for remote data interfacing through RESTful/CRUD format
+	- entity + id (no id means to create if offered entity name)
+	- url (either this or entity name)
+	- data (undefined data means to GET, null means to DELETE)
+	- querys (query params to put to url)
+	- other options (normal $.ajax options minus url/data)
-* editor="" - special template attribute for speeding up editors setup
+* editor="" - special template attribute for speeding up editors setup in views
+	- use 'data-' html5 data-attribute to indicate editor config

 Mental preparation